Full Host Build¶

 $> dpkg -x linux-libc-dev*deb .

-$> rm -rf usr linux-libc-dev*deb
+$> rm -r usr linux-libc-dev*deb

-$> ln -s x86_64-linux-gnu/asm ~/Programming/sysroot/include/asm
+$> ln -s /path/to/sysroot/include/x86_64-linux-gnu/asm /path/to/sysroot/include/asm

 Using your newly built libc¶